 "For women who acquire herpes during pregnancy, the highest risk is for their baby since the mother has no immune response [built up]," Dr. Wald says.
 A mom without antibodies who acquires herpes late in pregnancy can put her baby at risk of neonatal herpes, which can be dangerous.
 Thankfully, there are precautions you and your doctor can take during labor and delivery to reduce the changes of transmission.

-But a mother who had had herpes for longer and has built up more antibodies to fight the virus will pass on that protection to the baby, so the risk that you’ll transmit the virus to your baby in this case is rare.
+But a mother who had had herpes for longer and has built up more antibodies to fight the virus will pass on that protection to the baby, so the risk that you’ll transmit the virus to your baby in this case is rare, as long as you are not having an active outbreak at the time of delivery.
+Women who have genital herpes are generally advised to take an antiviral medication during the last 4 weeks of pregnancy, because this dramatically reduces the risk of an outbreak at the time of delivery.
+Talk to your prenatal care provider about this early on in your pregnancy so that you can make a plan together.

 I've Heard There's a Link Between Herpes and Dementia.
 Is That True?